formlio/forml/docs/io.rst

 :doc:`projects <project>` and :doc:`platforms <platform>` - can use as a mutual data reference.
 It is neither a service nor a system, rather a passive set of namespaced descriptors implemented simply as a *python package* that must be available to both the project expecting the particular data and the platform supposed to serve that project.

+.. _io-resolving:

+Content Resolving
+^^^^^^^^^^^^^^^^^

-When a project workflow is submitted to any given platform, it attempts to resolve the schemas referred in the :ref:`source query
+When a project workflow is submitted to any given platform, it attempts to resolve the schemas referred in the :ref:`source query <io-source>` using the configured :doc:`feed providers
-<io-source>` using the configured :doc:`feed providers <feed>`, and only when all of these schema
+<feed>`, and only when all of these schema dependencies can be satisfied with the available data
-dependencies can be satisfied with the available data sources, the platform is able to launch that workflow.
+sources, the platform is able to launch that workflow.

 The following diagram demonstrates the trilateral relationship between *projects*, *schema catalogs* and *platform feeds* - establishing the mechanism of the decoupled data access: